London, England, United Kingdom

 The team has stated they've made at least two (2) scale models and announced in 2019 they are currently building a full-scale prototype.
 Looking ahead, as the team awaits the competition fly-offs, planned for early 2020.
 They describe the size of the aircraft to be comparable to a SUV allowing the passengers to use existing infrastructure.

 The target market seems to be a personal air vehicle for work, and/or pleasure, or both.
 The rFlight team is asking people to become partners with them and have contact information on their website for inquiries.
+AS of November 2020, the rFlight team is also seeking additional funding for upcoming projects

 - Aircraft Type: VTOL personal air vehicle